-A student may add units to their enrolment in a study period without penalty or special approval subject to the following:
+A student may enrol in additional units in a study period without penalty or special approval subject to the following:

-(i) The student needs to be aware that they may receive study materials later than usual or miss lectures and tutorials.
-The Unit Assessor

-- need make no allowances regarding deadlines for submission to assessment items because of this - (ii) the student's enrolment variation request is received by Student Services before the close of business on final day of week 2 of the specified study period. - (iii) the student complies with all requisite conditions, enrolment restrictions and special approvals as listed in the Schedule of Units active at the time of the unit addition. - (iv) the unit addition complies with the provisions of Enrolment Rule 2.5.
+- (i) The student needs to be aware that they may receive study materials later than usual or miss lectures and tutorials.
+The Unit Assessor need make no allowances regarding deadlines for submission to assessment items because of this. - (ii) the student varies their enrolment according to the deadlines as published by the Director of Student Services (normally the final day of week 2 of the specified study period) - (iii) the student complies with all requisite conditions, enrolment restrictions and special approvals as listed in the Schedule of Units active at the time of the unit addition. - (iv) the unit addition complies with the provisions of Enrolment Rule 2.5.